redhat-na-ssa/ocp-virt-service-mesh/README.INSTRUCTIONS.md

 Please note that you may need to wait a few minutes before the app is running on the VM becomes available (3-5 mins).

 To test:
-A REST API called `service-a` is a front-end API that is registered with the istio-gateway with two paths:
+A REST API called `web-front-end` is a front-end API that is registered with the istio-gateway with two paths:
-- `/hello` returns `{"message":"Hello World from service-a"}`
+- `/hello` returns `{"message":"Hello World from web-front-end"}`
 - `/hello-service` calls service-b (currently running on a Fedora VM) returns `{"response":{"message":"Hello World from fedora01"}}`